 This option controls whether information about all the geoprocessing tools you run is written to an external log file.

-- Checked—XML log files will be created in the directory %APPDATA%\ESRI\ArcGISPro\ArcToolbox\History.
+- Checked—XML log files are created in the directory %AppData%\Esri\ArcGISPro\ArcToolbox\History.

 - Unchecked—XML log files are not created.
 This is the default.

 Write geoprocessing operations to dataset metadata

 This option controls whether geoprocessing tool input and output datasets' metadata is updated to include the tool name, parameters, when the tool was run, and other information.

 - Checked—The dataset metadata contains a Geoprocessing history section with logging of the tools used with that dataset.
 This is the default.

 You can view the Geoprocessing history section of dataset metadata in the FGDC metadata style.